terminal-labs/cli-passthrough/README.md

 This implementation of subprocess.popen + pty currently has the following limitations:

+1. Not tested and probably doesn't work on Windows.

 1. It doesn't run *every* command.
-Commands that need input from the user do not work, such as `ssh` or `ipython`.

-1. It makes assumptions about the terminal size.
-It would be better if it detected the terminal the python is ran in, and use the same dimensions.

-This is very much largely adapted (copied) from [this SO post](https://stackoverflow.com/a/31953436).
-I just wrapped it up into an importable function, gave it a CLI itself, and made basic logging to illustrate the point.
-Feel free to copy/paste/tweek it yourself.

-**If you find something better** please let me know!
-I'd be more than happy to upgrade or replace this.
-This is simply the best I've found so far.
+E.g. Commands that repeatedly modify the display like `top` and `glances` aren't handled well.

+This started with [this SO post](https://stackoverflow.com/a/31953436).
+It now has a few improvements, but the credit for the jumping off point is definitely that post.
+Thank you to all contributors.